Abilium-GmbH/FairChain/README.md

 ## About FairChain

-Fairchain is a web application built using the web framework [Angular](https://angular.io/) and the graphing library [vis.js](https://visjs.org/).
-The app allows users to create their own custom production chains, which visually communicate how ehtical or sustainable the individual links are.
-The app is intended to be developed into a pluging for shopping websites, so that customers can estimate how ethical their purchase of a product is.
+FairChain is a web application built using the web framework [Angular](https://angular.io/) and the graphing library [vis.js](https://visjs.org/).
+The app allows users to create their own custom production chains, which visually communicate how ethical or sustainable the individual links are.
+The app is intended to be developed into a plug-in for shopping websites, so that customers can estimate how ethical their purchase of a product is.

 The following image is an example of such a production chain